 Dr Stephanie Perkiss – Faculty of Business and Law, UOW

 Dr. Perkiss is an ECR and a Senior Lecturer in Accounting.
 The proposed project builds on findings from Dr Perkiss’ PhD thesis.
 Dr. Perkiss has a long-term research focus on climate change resilience strategy planning in the Pacific Islands.
-She is currently applying for an ARC DECRA, 2020.
 Dr Perkiss has experience in case study research and development and use of accountability theory and frameworks.
-She has connections within the Samoan Government, Ministry of Natural Resources and Environment (MNRE).

 Dr Natascha Klocker – Faculty of the Arts, Social Sciences and Humanities, UOW